kbdp1305/Fall-Detection-Using-Ensemble-Machine-Learning-Models/README.md

 [▶️ **Open the Full Colab Notebook**](https://colab.research.google.com/drive/1_v7Fdh5uu5uUF7F-kOrLDRYVDJoq_kwj?usp=sharing)

 > **Note:** The complete notebook exceeds 25 MB and is hosted on Colab.
-> For GitHub, include a lightweight demo notebook and pre-saved configs with the link above.

 ---